-You can use HBR to back up Apsara File Storage Network Attached Storage (NAS) files from Elastic Compute Service (ECS) instances and restore these files if they are lost or damaged.
-This topic describes how to back up NAS files in an ECS instance.
+You can use Hybrid Backup Recovery (HBR) to back up Apsara File Storage Network Attached Storage (NAS) files from Elastic Compute Service (ECS) instances and restore these files if they are lost or damaged.
+This topic describes how to back up NAS files from an ECS instance.

 Step 1: Create an ECS file backup client

-- At the top of the page, select the region of the ECS instance from which you need to back up data.
+- In the top navigation bar, select the region where the ECS instance to be backed up resides.

 - On the ECS File Backup page, click the ECS Instance tab.
 On the ECS Instance tab, click Add ECS Instance in the upper-right corner.

-- In the Add ECS Instance dialog box that appears, select an existing backup vault or click Create Vault to create one.
+- In the Add ECS Instance pane that appears, select an existing backup vault or select Create Vault to create one.
 Then, select the ECS instance that you created in preparations.

 Step 2: Create a backup plan

 - On the ECS Instance tab, find the target ECS instance and click Backup in the Actions column.

-- In the Create Backup Plan dialog box that appears, set the parameters, and then click Create.
+- In the Create Backup Plan pane that appears, set parameters as required and click OK.

 Parameter Description Plan Name The name of the backup plan.
-If you leave this field blank, a random name is specified by default.
-Source Path The path of the mount point for the NAS file system.
+If you do not specify this parameter, a random name is set by default.
+Source File Path The path of the mount point for the NAS file system.
 Start Time The start time of the backup plan.
-The time is accurate to the second.
-Plan Interval The frequency of incremental backups.
-Valid units: hour, day, and week.
-Retention The retention period of the backup.
-Valid units: day, week, month, and year.
+The time is accurate to seconds.
+Plan Run Interval The interval for backing up incremental data.
+Valid units: hours, days, and weeks.
+Retention The retention period of backup data.
+Valid units: days, weeks, months, and years.
 Using Flow Control Specifies whether to enable throttling.
 You can enable throttling to set bandwidth limits for backing up data from a directory during peak hours.
-This ensures business continuity.Note If you select Use, select a throttling period and enter the maximum bandwidth that can be used for backup in the throttling period based on business requirements, and then click Add.
+This guarantees business continuity.Note If you set the value to Use, select a throttling period and enter the maximum bandwidth that can be used for backup during the throttling period based on business requirements.
+Then, click Add.